 On December 17, 2021, we entered into a lease agreement for executive office space, with an effective term that commenced on February 1, 2022 and monthly rent payments of approximately \$0.1 million.
-The initial lease term is for a period of five years and four months.
+The initial lease term was for a period of five years and four months.
+During the second quarter of 2024, we entered into an amendment to the lease agreement commencing on May 15, 2024, to increase the leased office space and extend the term through May 2029.
+Monthly rent payments associated with the amended lease are approximately \$0.2 million.

 We also entered into a series of agreements with affiliates of Luminant ET Services Company LLC ("Luminant"), including the Lease Agreement dated June 29, 2021, with amendment and restatement on July 9, 2021 (as amended and restated, the "Luminant Lease Agreement").
 The Luminant Lease Agreement leases a plot of land to us where our data center, ancillary infrastructure and electrical system (the "Interconnection Electrical Facilities" or "substation") have been set up for our Odessa Facility.
 We entered into the Luminant Lease Agreement and the Luminant Purchase and Sale Agreement to build the infrastructure necessary to support our planned operations.
-Management determined that the Luminant Lease Agreement and the Luminant Purchase and Sale Agreement should be combined for accounting purposes under ASC 842 (collectively, the "Combined Luminant Lease Agreement") and that amounts exchanged under the combined contract should be allocated to the various components of the overall transaction based on relative fair values.
+Management determined that the Luminant Lease Agreement and the Luminant Purchase and Sale Agreement") and that amounts exchanged under the combined contract should be allocated to the various components of the overall transaction based on relative fair values.